 Do Carpenter Ants Bite?

 A common question is: do carpenter ants bite?
 The answer is yes, but rarely in a dangerous way.
-While not aggressive, they can bite in self-defense, and some larger species are capable of injecting formic acid into the wound, which may cause a slight burning sensation.
+While not aggressive, they can bite in self-defense, and some larger species can inject formic acid into the wound, which may cause a slight burning sensation.
 However, these bites are not medically significant to most people.

 Common Nesting Sites

 Outdoors, carpenter ants often nest in rotting trees, logs, or woodpiles.
-Indoors, they prefer moisture-damaged wood window frames, door jambs, under sinks, and behind dishwashers are common nesting sites.
+Indoors, they prefer moisture-damaged wood window frames, door jambs, under sinks, and behind dishwashers, which are common nesting sites.
 This makes preventative maintenance and moisture control crucial.

-When nests are hard to locate, homeowners often require professional help from exterminator Hutto TX.
+When nests are hard to locate, homeowners often require professional help from an exterminator in Hutto, TX.

 How Carpenter Ants Expand Their Colonies